nehamrao/algo/README.md

     without the need to modify the function itself, augmenting the original functionality, thus decorating it.
     In python we can do a whole bunch of cool things - https://www.thecodeship.com/patterns/guide-to-python-function-decorators/
- 4) Closeure: Inner functions have access to the enclosing scope
+ 4) Closure: Inner functions have access to the enclosing scope